RagnarGrootKoerkamp/BAPCtools/doc/workflow.md

 ### Submissions
 ---
 Strictly speaking, only one accepted submission is really required.
-However, multiple accepted submission in various languages help determining a good time limit.
+However, multiple accepted submissions in various languages help determine a good time limit.
-Additionally, adding WA submissions and TLE submissions help improving the test cases and the time limit.
+Additionally, adding WA submissions and TLE submissions helps improve the test cases and the time limit.

 The following commands can be used to run a submission: